Name: Baylee Huff

 Expected Graduation Date: May 2018

-From landing her dream internship to studying abroad in Europe, studying strategic communications has brought Baylee Huff seemingly endless possibilities.
+From landing her dream internship to studying abroad in Europe, studying strategic communications has brought Baylee Huff endless possibilities.

 When choosing a major, Huff decided it was important to align her passions with her academics.